 This gets even more complicated with the appearance of Gutsy Smurf with his sideburns in the live-action movie, since most of his fellow Smurfs don't have facial hair.

 Unlike other versions of the series, Sonic the Comic never stated the age of anyone.
 Their ages were either left ambiguous or never stated at all.
 The series goes by its own canon, so we can't assume that most characters fit the game age either.
-Tails is stuck somewhere between eight years of age and fourteen, while Amy doesn't seem to be as young as she was in Sonic CD (which was eight) even at the start.
+Tails is stuck somewhere between eight years of age and fourteen, while Amy never really did seem to be as young as she was in Sonic CD (which was eight).

 Doctor Strange started out somewhere in his fifties, though the standard depiction is of a man somewhere in his mid-forties.
 Even so, the only real indication of his greater age are some lines on his face and the Skunk Stripes of greying hair at his temples.